 Ho Chi Minh City is a city in the South of Vietnam.
 In the 17th century, the Vietnamese migrated to the South and started to live there.
 The Nguyen King began to exploit the area by establishing a tax station for the people in businesses and trades passing through it.
 The city and its neighbors were called Gia Dinh at the time.

-Because of the vital city location, a place that could affect international trade and politics at the time, Saigon had been turned into the center of the Vietnam War in the 20th century.
-After the successful operation of the People’s Liberation Armed Forced of South Vietnam in 1975, ending the war, Saigon’s name was changed to Ho Chi Minh to honor the first president of Vietnam and what he did to the country on July 2nd, 1976.
+Because of the vital city location, a place that could affect international trade and politics at the time, Saigon had turned into the center of the Vietnam War in the 20th century.
+After the successful operation of the People’s Liberation Armed Forces of South Vietnam in 1975, ending the war, Saigon’s name was changed to Ho Chi Minh to honor the first president of Vietnam and what he did to the country on July 2nd, 1976.
 Presently, the city is still known and called Saigon by people from around the world and even by Vietnamese.

 You should make a trip to Ho Chi Minh City, not only because it is the most developed city in Vietnam but also because there are a lot of attractions where you can learn the history of Vietnam and enjoy the best quality services in Vietnam.
-Ho Chi Minh City is a place where you can see skyscrapers, old houses, and small temples scattering in the city, a place where the modernization and traditions collide and harmonize.
+Ho Chi Minh City is a place where you can see skyscrapers, old houses, and small temples scattered around the city, a place where modernization and traditions collide and harmonize.
 One more reason is that it is easy to travel to Ho Chi Minh City because there is the Tan Son Nhat International Airport with daily flights in and out of the city and the country.
 The transportation system in Ho Chi Minh City is getting more developed each day so that you can travel from other cities with planes, trains, buses, motorbikes, and boats.

-Vietnam has many events and festivals all year round; the locals celebrate both traditional events that comply with the Lunar Calendar and Western holidays like New Year Eve, Valentine, Halloween, and Christmas.
+Vietnam has many events and festivals all year round; the locals celebrate both traditional events that comply with the Lunar Calendar and Western holidays like New Year’s Eve, Valentine, Halloween, and Christmas.
 To witness these events and festivals in Ho Chi Minh City, around December through February is the best time when people are busy preparing for the big festivities.
 Some holidays you may want to note when making a trip to Vietnam and Ho Chi Minh City are:

 New Year – 1 day off